 History and war buffs will enjoy a day at the Salla Museum of War and Reconstruction.
 Learn about Salla’s history with the giant country just across the border, about the dark times of war, and the long reconstruction that followed.

 Lapland’s log cabins

-Local ingredients and traditions come together in restaurants of Salla for unforgettable meals and gastronomic experiences.
+Locally-sourced ingredients and traditions come together in restaurants of Salla for unforgettable meals and gastronomic experiences.
 Eat like an explorer at the log cabin restaurant Kelo, right on the slope!
-Or sample local delicacies in a Lapland hut at the Salla Reindeer Farm.
+Or sample regional delicacies in a Lapland hut at the Salla Reindeer Farm.
 Kiela, a Chaîne des Rôtisseurs restaurant, offers world-class dining in the middle of nowhere.
 Regardless of restaurant, you can be assured of fresh, local ingredients like reindeer, salmon and cucumbers.

 Salla offers a variety of accommodation choices to fit your needs: from log cabin suites on the sides of the fells to luxurious apartments by the resort.
 Even with nature just outside your door, you’re never far from services and convenience.

 Just because it’s the middle of nowhere doesn’t mean it’s inaccessible.
 The Kuusamo international airport (100 km) sits just south of the Lapland border with buses to Salla for virtually every flight.
 Those flying to Rovaniemi (150 km), the capital of Finnish Lapland, will also find daily bus routes to Salla.

 The train station in Kemijärvi, one of the most northern in Finland, is only 70 km from Salla, and buses run daily.